rohitshubham/myTestPage/_pages/about.md

   - /about.html
 ---

-I am a student pursuing *Erasmus Mundus Joint Master Degree* in [Security and Cloud Computing](https://secclo.eu).
-Currently, I am completing my first year of Masters at [Aalto University](https://www.aalto.fi) and will move to [Eurecom](https://www.eurecom.fr/en) in France for my second year specialization in Big Data Security.
+I am currently pursuing *Erasmus Mundus Joint Master Degree* in [Security and Cloud Computing](https://secclo.eu).
+Presently, I am completing my first year of Masters at [Aalto University](https://www.aalto.fi) and will move to [Eurecom](https://www.eurecom.fr/en) in France for my second-year specialization in Big Data Security.

 For my on-going degree, I have been awarded EMJMD scholarship.
-Before starting my masters, I worked as full-stack engineer at Factset Research systems.
-I recieved my bachelor's degree in Computer Science and Engineeringfrom [National Institute of Technology Patna](http://www.nitp.ac.in).
+Before starting my masters, I worked as a full-stack engineer at Factset Research Systems.
+I received my bachelor's degree in 2016 in Computer Science and Engineering from [National Institute of Technology Patna](http://www.nitp.ac.in).

 Research Interests
 ===